grasp-lyrl/modelzoo_continual/README.md

   <img src="./assets/modelzoo.png" height="300" hspace="4"/>
   <img src="./assets/fwd_bwd_transfer.png" height="300" hspace="4"/>
 </p>
-Model Zoo tackles a sequence of tasks and leverages past tasks to do well on new tasks, and use new tasks to improve upon past tasks.
-Model Zoo explicitly splits the capacity of the model to mitigate task-competition and better exploit the relationship between of tasks.
-It shows improvements as large as 10-25% when evaluated in different formulations of continual learning.
+Model Zoo tackles a sequence of tasks, and leverages past tasks to do well on new tasks, and new tasks to improve upon past tasks.
+Model Zoo explicitly splits the capacity of the model to mitigate task-competition and to exploit the relatedness of different tasks.
+It shows improvements as large as 10-25% when evaluated on different formulations of continual learning.

 ## Setup: